avandenberghe/bbguild/README.md

 2.0.0a1 06-12-2015
 - [NEW] Conversion to extension
-- [CHG] Functionaity reductions : DKP no longer part of core Mod.
+- [CHG] Functionality reductions : DKP no longer part of core.

 ## contribute